AlertMeter®

 Frequently Asked Questions

-Fortunately, the majority of employees arrive at work, ready for work, and an employee's daily AlertMeter "in range" result can provide an affirmation for that good practice.
 Data from over 75 million worker-hours indicates that on average only 1.5% of all AlertMeter tests will test out of range.
-Accurately identifying this small percentage who may be impaired due to any cause enables supervisors to open productive conversations and apply your standard company policies.
+Accurately identifying this small percentage who may lack sufficient alertness, due to any cause, enables supervisors to open productive conversations and apply your standard company policies.

 Because AlertMeter only identifies when an employee's test results fall outside the employee's personally derived tolerated performance margin, and does not indicate the cause for the deviation, your next step is based upon your company policies and Human Resource protocols.